Vehicle registration plates of Germany: Reserved combinations

 For quite different reasons, some districts hold certain letter combinations reserved.
 The Saxon capital Dresden issues all DD-Q plates to the state police vehicles.
 Likewise, Erfurt uses EF-LP for the police in Thuringia.
 Munich and other Bavarian cities reserve certain combinations with P for the police units within their authorities, such as M-PM, N-PP or RO-P. Cologne issues K-TX to taxis and K-LN to the city's own vehicles.
 In various districts, firefighter vehicles will be issued the middle letters FW standing for Feuerwehr.
+The combinations B-FA and BN-AA with any 4-digit numbers are issued by Berlin and Bonn, respectively, to embassy domestic staff without diplomatic status.